Wondering how to become a dietitian and how to make a career change to dietitian? It’s not as difficult or as scary as you think!

 A: For me, working as a media dietitian was a natural transition, as my skill set is media.
 If you want to check out my back story, you can read all about how I became a media dietitian.

-I now help other dietitians work in the media, too, through the Master the Media e-course I run with fellow media nutritionist Erin Palinski-Wade.
+I now help other dietitians work in the media, too, through the Master the Media Coaching Program that I run.

 Q: What are some of your top tips for being a successful career changer?